Recipes Made Easy

 Instructions

-• Place the dried mushrooms in a heatproof bowl and cover with boiling water, allow to stand while you prepare the rest of the ingredients.
+• Place 10g dried mushrooms in a heatproof bowl and cover with boiling water, allow to stand while you prepare the rest of the ingredients.

-• Remove any excess fat from the beef and cut into thin strips, cutting across the grain.
-Sprinkle with the flour and season with salt and pepper.
+• Remove any excess fat from 500g beef and cut into thin strips, cutting across the grain.
+Sprinkle with 1tbsp flour and season with salt and pepper.
 Toss together so that the meat is coated with the flour set aside.

 • Heat 1 tablespoon of the oil in a large non-stick frying pan and gently cook the onions over a low heat for about 10 minutes until softened and just beginning to colour.

-• Add the garlic and stir over the heat for a minute or two.
-Then add the butter and mushrooms.
+• Add 2 crushed garlic cloves and stir over the heat for a minute or two.
+Then add 1 tablespoon butter and the sliced mushrooms.
 Cook the mushrooms, stirring frequently until softened.
 Transfer the mushrooms and onions to a plate and set aside.

 • Heat the remaining oil in the pan and add the beef strips.
 Toss over a medium-high heat until browned.

 • Return the cooked mushrooms to the pan.
-Drain the soaked dry mushrooms reserving 100ml of the soaking water and add to the pan.
+Drain the soaked dry mushrooms, reserving 100ml ( 4floz) of the soaking water and add to the pan.

 • Stir the reserved mushroom water into the pan then add the mustard.

-• Stir in the crème fraîche, season to taste, then cook gently for about 5 minutes.
+• Stir in 200g crème fraîche, season to taste, then cook gently for about 5 minutes.
 Serve with rice or pasta sprinkled with some snipped chives or parsley

 Notes